| Insights | Authored Article

 However, if one or more federal courts enjoin the rule’s application pending judicial review, as expected, no action will be required in the short term, and any change in business practices would be premature.
 Employers should work with their lawyers to monitor the status of ongoing legal challenges and fully understand the scope of any temporary stay that may, or may not, be issued.

-While the FTC’s noncompete ban represents a major change to fair competition law that could have major effects on businesses small and large, it seems unlikely that this rule will have any immediate impact in the short term.
+While the FTC’s noncompete rule represents a major change to fair competition law that could have major effects on businesses small and large, it seems unlikely that this rule will have any immediate impact in the short term.
 So, businesses should be reticent to take immediate steps to begin complying with the rule’s requirements.
 Instead, they would be wise to monitor the ongoing legal challenges to know when and if compliance will be required.

 Reproduced with permission.
 Published April 25, 2024.
 Copyright 2024 Bloomberg Industry Group 800-372-1033.
 For further use please visit: https://www.bloombergindustry.com/copyright-and-usage-guidelines-copyright/